Podia Alternatives To Know About In 2022

 While this is not a significant difference for most people, still it’s something you must know, especially if you have a co-creator.

 When it comes to costs, Thinkific has a free plan that allows you to host up to three courses while Podia offers only a 14-day free trial to both its paid plans.
-If you’re someone who is testing the waters for online courses, Thinkific may be a good choice to start though Podia is more cost-effective in the long run.
+If you’re someone who is testing the waters for creating and selling online courses, Thinkific may be a good choice to start though Podia is more cost-effective in the long run.

 Pros of Podia in Comparison to Thinkific